Bridging AI and Science: Implications from a Large-Scale Literature Analysis of AI4Science: A New Dataset and the AI4Science Landscape

 In contrast, our work leverages large language models (LLMs) to extract detailed descriptions of scientific problems and AI methods from publication titles and abstracts, allowing for a more nuanced, scalable, and data-driven analysis.
 Such LLM-based extraction techniques have also been employed in recent studies for extracting aspects from scientific literature, such as \citet{zhang2024massw}.

-Particularly, for each publication of interest, we use OpenAI GPT-4o mini to extract the following three key aspects:

-\begin{itemize} \item \textbf{Scientific Problem} ($p_i$): The primary scientific problem addressed in the paper, including both a keyword or keyphrase summarizing the problem and a detailed definition. \item \textbf{AI Method} ($m_i$): The main AI method applied in the paper, including a keyword or keyphrase summarizing the method and a detailed description. \item \textbf{AI Usage} ($u_i$): A detailed explanation of how the AI method is specifically applied to the scientific problem. \end{itemize}

-It is possible that a publication did not address a scientific problem or did not use an AI method, in which case the corresponding field(s) would remain empty.
+Particularly, for each publication of interest, we use OpenAI GPT-4o mini to extract the following three key aspects: \begin{itemize} \item \textbf{Scientific Problem} ($p_i$): The primary scientific problem addressed in the paper, including both a keyword or keyphrase summarizing the problem and a detailed definition. \item \textbf{AI Method} ($m_i$): The main AI method applied in the paper, including a keyword or keyphrase summarizing the method and a detailed description. \item \textbf{AI Usage} ($u_i$): A detailed explanation of how the AI method is specifically applied to the scientific problem. \end{itemize} It is possible that a publication did not address a scientific problem or did not use an AI method, in which case the corresponding field(s) would remain empty.
 If a paper addresses a scientific problem using an AI method -- i.e., $p_i$, $m_i$, and $u_i$ are all non-empty -- it is considered as an \emph{AI4Science} work.
-Figure \ref{fig:dataset} presents an example of the extraction results of an AI4Science publication.
+Fig. \ref{fig:extraction} presents an example of the extraction results of an AI4Science publication.

 To assess the reliability of GPT extractions, we conducted a small-scale human evaluation on 100 papers.
 Each extraction record was reviewed by at least two annotators, resulting in an average accuracy of 91.0\%.
 For more details on the extraction prompts, additional examples of the extracted data, and verification with human annotations, please refer to Appendix \ref{app:data-extract}.